On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 We now turn our attention to all almost simple groups that embed in $E_7$ for some prime $p$, but that do not come from a positive-dimensional subgroup as in the previous section.
-We split them up into families, and proceed through alternating groups, sporadic groups, groups of Lie type other than $\PSL_2(r)$, and finally the groups $\PSL_2(r)$.
-In each case, and for each group $H$, we consider the possible embeddings of $H$ into $\mb G=E_7$, whether there are any such subgroups that are not strongly imprimitive, and if so, determine the number of $\mb G$-conjugacy classes, determine $N_{\mb G}(H)$, and compute the actions of outer automorphisms of $G$ on the $G$-classes of subgroups $H$, whenever $H\leq G$.
+We split them up into families, and proceed through alternating groups, sporadic groups, groups of Lie type other than $\PSL_2(r)$ (where $r$ may be a power of $p$), and finally the groups $\PSL_2(r)$ (where again $r$ may be a power of $p$).
+In each case, and for each quasisimple group $H$, we consider the possible embeddings of $H$ into $\mb G=E_7$, whether there are any such subgroups that are not strongly imprimitive, and if so, determine the number of $\mb G$-conjugacy classes, determine $N_{\mb G}(H)$, and compute the actions of outer automorphisms of $G$ on the $G$-classes of subgroups $\bar H=HZ(\mbG)/Z(\mb G)$, whenever $\bar H\leq G$.
+(Recall our convention that if $H\cap Z(\mbG)=1$ then we identify $H$ and $\bar H$ to reduce notation, so $H\leq G$ in this case.)

 The collection of all simple groups that embed in $\mbG$, other than groups of Lie type in characteristic $p$, is given in \cite{liebeckseitz1999}.\footnote{Note that ${}^2\!B_2(8)$, $p=5$ is missing from \cite{liebeckseitz1999}.
+It embeds in $A_7$.} If we consider Lie type groups $H$ in characteristic $p$, it is proved in \cite[Theorem 3]{liebeckseitz1990}, and then later improved in \cite[Theorem 1]{liebeckseitz1998} and \cite[Corollary 5]{liebeckseitz2004} that the only possible almost simple maximal subgroups that are Lie type in characteristic $p$ are either fixed points of proper subgroups (so appear in the previous section) or are $H(q)$ for $H$ of small rank and $q$ a small prime power.
+These restrictions were further tightened in \cite{craven2015un,craven2019un}, so that either $M$ is listed in Table \ref{t:othermaximals} or $H=N_G(\PSL_2(p^a))$ for $p^a=7,8,25$.
+We eliminate $p^a=25$ in Section \ref{sec:psl225} below, but $p^a=7,8$ are unresolved, and appear in Table \ref{t:e7stillleft}.

-It embeds in $A_7$.} As remarked in the last section, for Lie type groups in characteristic $p$ we only need consider $\PSL_2(r)$ for $r=7,8,25$.
-For the other simple groups, we start with \cite{liebeckseitz1999}, and then remove those that were proved to always be strongly imprimitive in \cite{litterickmemoir} for all simple groups, and \cite{craven2017} for alternating groups in particular.
+For the other simple groups $H$, we start with \cite{liebeckseitz1999}, and then remove those that were proved to always be strongly imprimitive in \cite{litterickmemoir} for all simple groups, and \cite{craven2017} for alternating groups in particular.
 This yields the groups in Table \ref{t:e7tocheck}.
 For each of these we have to consider each set of composition factors for $M(E_7)$ and $L(E_7)$ that appears in the tables of \cite{litterickmemoir} with `\textbf{P}'.
 For the three Lie type groups in characteristic $p$, the possible module structures were described in \cite{craven2015un}.

+We will not prove that any of the subgroups are actually maximal in this section, delaying the proof to Section \ref{sec:proofofmaximality}.
+The reason for this is that one can prove maximality of all of the cases more or less simultaneously, and collating all proofs in one place reduces repetition.